-We supplement the birth outcome data with county-level mortality data from the National Center for Health Statistics Vital Statistics Mortality records from 2006 to 2016.
+We supplement the birth outcome data with county-level mortality data from the National Center for Health Statistics Vital Statistics Mortality records from 2007 to 2016.
 We calculate the death rates per 1,000 population using age-specific county population measures from the Surveillance, Epidemiology, and End Results Program (SEER) data.
-Because young children are more sensitive to air pollution, we focus especially on mortality under age one.
+Because young children are more sensitive to air pollution, we focus especially on infant mortality.
+Infant mortality is measured as the number of deaths among children under age one per 1,000 births.